 7 Ways to Improve Your Circulation

-You likely know that varicose veins can weaken your circulation.
-Fortunately, there are many simple steps that you can take to improve it (and, in the process, your varicose veins).
-We took a moment to outline some changes you can make today as you work towards a life free of varicose veins.
+Varicose veins are the outcome of poor circulation.
+Fortunately, there are many simple steps that you can take to improve circulation (and, in the process, your varicose veins).
+Below are a few simple changes you can make today to help you work towards a life free of ankle, leg, and foot swelling and unsightly varicose veins.

 1. Regular Exercise

-Aerobic exercise greatly increases your heart rate, causing your heart to pump blood much more quickly.
-Try running, cycling, or a similar all-body exercise for at least half an hour every day.
+Aerobic exercise dramatically increases your heart rate, causing your heart to pump blood much more quickly.
+Try running, cycling, or a similar all-body training for at least half an hour daily.
 With time, your base heart rate should begin to rise as well.

 2. Frequent Walks

 If your body can’t handle the stress of intense aerobic exercise, regular walks can provide you with similar benefits.
-Since circulation in the veins is stimulated in part by muscle contractions, walking can promote blood flow throughout your body, and your legs in particular.
-Walking can also help you lose weight, a major contributor to varicose veins.
+Since circulation in the veins is partly stimulated by muscle contractions, walking can promote blood flow throughout your body, particularly your legs.
+Walking can also help you lose weight, significantly contributing to varicose veins.

 3. Stay Hydrated

-The plasma in your blood is composed of 93% water.
-If you’re constantly dehydrated, you aren’t providing your blood with the fluids it needs to function properly, much less flow through your body as it should.
-Try to minimize caffeine and alcohol consumption, as well, since both of these can be dehydrating.
+The plasma in your blood is composed of 93 percent water.
+If you’re constantly dehydrated, you aren’t providing your blood with the fluids necessary to function correctly, much less flow through your body as it should.
+Try to minimize caffeine and alcohol consumption, as well, since both can be dehydrating.

 4. Bathe in Warm Water

 Stress can cause a significant increase in blood pressure, which itself can exacerbate varicose veins.
-Finding a way to decompress can make all the difference in managing your condition.
+Finding a way to decompress can make a difference in managing your condition (and life!).

 6. Stop Smoking

 Among its many other detrimental effects, smoking damages your veins and increases your risk of blood clots.
-Quitting immediately can result in significant improvement in your condition.
+Quitting immediately can result in significant improvement with venous insufficiency (vein disease).

 The way you sit has more of an effect on your circulation than you think.
-If you regularly cross your legs, for example, you’re inadvertently restricting blood flow to them, further aggravating varicose veins in the process.
+If you regularly cross your legs, for example, you’re inadvertently restricting blood flow to them, further aggravating varicose veins.
 Whenever you sit, try to keep your legs spaced apart with your feet on the ground.
-If possible, you can also elevate your legs to encourage circulation back to the heart.
+If possible, elevate your legs to encourage circulation back to the heart.

-Because varicose veins have a hereditary component, you should pursue interventional treatment in addition to basic lifestyle adjustments.
-If you’d like to learn about the procedures available to you, contact a vein specialist today to schedule an appointment.
+Because varicose veins have a hereditary component, you should pursue interventional medical treatment in addition to these basic lifestyle adjustments.
+Learn about the minimally invasive office procedures available at CVR by calling 1-800-FIX-LEGS to speak to a Patient Services Representative.
+Or, schedule an appointment today HERE.